An explanation of Mondrian's oeuvre by Michael Sciam

 Oil on Canvas, cm.
 35 x 52

-It is necessary to imagine the two horizontals an instant before the appearance of the vertical, when they presumably formed a single line which splits in two by the sudden interaction with the vertical to form a white central block that works with the edges of the canvas to generate the large square.
+It is necessary to imagine the two horizontals an instant before the appearance of the vertical, when they presumably formed a single horizontal which splits in two by the sudden interaction with the vertical to form a white central block that works with the edges of the canvas to generate a square field.

-The vertical line shatters the uninterrupted continuity of the horizontal, which thus shifts from an absolute to a relative condition in which one part appears as red and another as yellow; one is situated below and the other above; one partakes more of the horizontal (the red plane) and the other to the same degree of both contrasting directions i.e an equivalence of opposites.
+The vertical line shatters the uninterrupted continuity of the horizontal, which thus shifts from an absolute to a relative condition in which one part appears as red and another as yellow; one is situated below and the other above; one partakes more of the horizontal (the red plane) and the other (yellow plane) slightly more of the vertical.

-As it remains open on either side, the space between the two horizontal lines is in a state of unstable balance between a square shape (if seen in relation to the edges of the canvas) and a rectangle expanding beyond the perimeter of the canvas (if the eye is left free to follow the two horizontal lines in their continuation toward virtually infinite space).
+As it remains open on either side, the space between the two horizontal lines is in a state of unstable balance between a square shape (if seen in relation to the edges of the canvas) and an undetermined horizontal rectangle expanding beyond the perimeter of the canvas toward a virtually infinite space evoked by the horizontal straight lines.

 Large Composition with Red, Blue and Yellow